-Important: If you pay for Spotify Premium, you need to cancel your subscription before closing your account.
+If you pay for Spotify Premium, you need to cancel your subscription before closing your account.
+Deleting your account will not cancel your billing, and you will continue to be charged until you cancel the actual account.
 Jump down here to learn how.

 If you want to get the low down on everything you need to know about deleting Spotify, or cancelling your Spotify subscription, we’ve got you covered.
 In this article, we’ll break down:

 - What you need to know before deleting your Spotify account

 - How to cancel your Spotify subscription

 - How to delete your Spotify account (in a web browser)

 Let’s get started with the most important things you should know before you delete or cancel Spotify.

 What you need to know before deleting your Spotify account

 There are many downsides to actually deleting Spotify, and very few upsides – so think carefully before you make this decision.
 All of the following will apply if you delete your Spotify account: